Earth's inner core: Paleomagnetic evidence

 Another way to estimate the age of the Earth is to analyze changes in the magnetic field of Earth during its history, as trapped in rocks that formed at various times (the "paleomagnetic record").
 The presence or absence of the solid inner core could result in different dynamic processes in the core that could lead to noticeable changes in the magnetic field.

 In 2011, Smirnov and others published an analysis of the paleomagnetism in a large sample of rocks that formed in the Neoarchean (2.8–2.5 billion years ago) and the Proterozoic (2.5–0.541 billion).
 They found that the geomagnetic field was closer to that of a magnetic dipole during the Neoarchean than after it.
 They interpreted that change as evidence that the dynamo effect was more deeply seated in the core during that epoch, whereas in the later time currents closer to the core-mantle boundary grew in importance.
-They further speculate that the change may have been due to growth of the solid inner core between 3.5–2.0 billion years ago.
+They further speculate that the change may have been due to growth of the solid inner core between 3.5 and 2.0 billion years ago.

 In 2015, Biggin and others published the analysis of an extensive and carefully selected set of Precambrian samples and observed a prominent increase in the Earth's magnetic field strength and variance around 1.0–1.5 billion years ago.
 This change had not been noticed before due to the lack of sufficient robust measurements.
 They speculated that the change could be due to the birth of Earth's solid inner core.
 From their age estimate they derived a rather modest value for the thermal conductivity of the outer core, that allowed for simpler models of the Earth's thermal evolution.